-In addition, we also continue our progressive dividend policy and - taking into consideration our financial results as well as investment opportunities - the Board of Directors proposes an ordinary dividend of CHF 1.90 per share to the next Ordinary General Meeting.
-The ordinary dividend would thereby be CHF 0.05 or 2.7% higher than last year.
-Payment date for the dividend, if approved by the AGM, is set to start on March 25, 2020 (record date: March 24, 2020; ex-dividend date: March 23, 2020).
+We will strive to continue our progressive dividend policy.
+Taking into consideration our solid financial results as well as investment opportunities, the Board of Directors proposes an ordinary dividend of CHF 1.95 per share to the next Ordinary General Meeting.
+The dividend would thereby be CHF 0.05 or 2.6% higher than last year.
+The payment date for the dividend, if approved by the AGM, is set to start on March 24, 2021 (record date: March 23, 2021; ex-dividend date: March 22, 2021).